Tell us a little bit about yourself – who you are and what you do:

 What are your top 3 bucket list items?

-What is the key to your happiness?
+What do you think the key to success is?

 SheSociety is a site for the women of Australia to share our stories, our experiences, shared learnings and opportunities to connect.